 Project Ownership and Team Formulation

-The next piece to understand how to build a website is assigning a project.
+The next piece to understand how to build a website is assigning a project owner.
 A project owner is responsible for the implementation process and will be held accountable for the progression of the website build.
 They’ll start with the necessary first steps.
-Assigning a team dedicated to the implementation of the website will be their first step.
+Make sure assigning a team dedicated to the implementation of the website will be their first step.
 Each team member will be given a different responsibility.
 One team member will be responsible for the design, another the website’s content, and so on.
 Trello or Wrike are great tools for building a project board with each available task and an assignee.
 It is the project owner’s responsibility to follow up with their team members on a daily basis.
 Also, they’ll need to assure that the decision-maker (the person who the website is for) is satisfied with all the updates taking place.
 This helps with better organization, time management, and coordination.

 Following, your project manager will identify your scope.
 Having a clear scope will help you identify everything you’ll need during the implementation phase.
 The look and feel of your website, the technology you will be using, UX/UI, and so on.
 Once your scope is ready and well-identified you can set a clear schedule to abide by.